isaac-sim/IsaacGymEnvs/README.md

 ### Creating an environment

 We offer an easy-to-use API for creating preset vectorized environments.
-For more info on what an vectorized environment is and its usage, please refer to the Gym's [documentation](https://www.gymlibrary.ml/content/vector_api/).
+For more info on what a vectorized environment is and its usage, please refer to the Gym library [documentation](https://www.gymlibrary.dev/content/vectorising/#vectorized-environments).

 ```python
 import isaacgym